pingcap/tiunimanager-ui/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

-Help us keep TiUniManager UI open and inclusive.
+Help us keep TEM UI open and inclusive.
 Please read and follow our [Code of Conduct][coc].

 ## <a name="question"></a> Got a Question or Problem?